therealtwigster/fasa-stcg/README.md

 5. **Three Sensors → Movement → Firing sub-phases per turn** — maneuver into arc, try to lock sensors on the enemy (or scan for a cloaked one), and fire when you've got a shot.
 6. **Repeat until one side's superstructure hits zero**, or you disengage.

+The combat log panel on the left can be resized by dragging the handle on its right edge, and its text size is controlled separately by the "UI Scale" control in the status bar (70%-160%) — the two work together if the default is too cramped to read comfortably.

 Combat logs can be exported from the victory/defeat screen — useful for reviewing a fight, or (see below) for teaching the AI.